comet-ml/opik/README.md

     </a>
 </p>
 <p align="center">
-    With <b>cometLLM</b>, effortlessly track and visualize your LLM prompts and chains.
-Identify effective strategies, troubleshoot efficiently, and ensure reproducible workflows.
-Streamline your processes and unleash the full potential of your Large Language Models today.
+    <b>CometLLM</b> is a tool to log and visualize your LLM prompts and chains.
+Use CometLLM to identify effective prompt strategies, streamline your troubleshooting, and ensure reproducible workflows!
 </p>
 </p>